FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 Click the "PT-Mode" icon to enter the PT-Mode command editing interface

 This command is mainly used for mode switching between system mode and point table mode.
-Teaching points in different point tables can be applied by switching point tables.
+Teaching points in different point tables can be applied by switching point tables.For details, see \ `Teaching management page <teaching_pendant_software.html#teaching-management>`__\

 .. image:: teaching_pendant_software/232.png
    :width: 6in